whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Are People So Racist And Hateful.md

     For example, in the 1600s, wealthy slaveowners in colonial Virginia decided only black people would be chattel slaves, whereas poor whites could be overseers, shopkeepers, farmers, and soldiers.
 Poor white people were thus strongly encouraged to support chattel slavery, siding with rich slave owners against the chattel slaves.
 Anyone who spoke out against this system risked being attacked, imprisoned or killed, including white people, which led to a strong anti-black racism among Virginian white people.

 2. _Adopting an authoritarian attitude_: Many people learn to adopt racist attitudes that are imposed or encouraged by authorities in order to maintain or advance their own privilege, comfort, and safety in their abusive unhealthy culture.
-Continuing with the example above, white people in colonial Virginia were more likely to support chattel slavery than work together to confront the rich slave owners who kept them all in poverty.
+Continuing the above example, white people in colonial Virginia were more likely to support chattel slavery than work together to confront the rich slave owners who kept them all in poverty.
 We see this in many forms today, as many people adopt attitudes and beliefs that help protect their privilege.

 3. _Child abuse_: Some kinds of child abuse predispose people to embrace authoritarian attitudes.
 For example, studies show that children who are physically abused are more likely to perpetuate, or at least tolerate, abuse of themselves or others.
 Since abusive exploitation is common in unhealthy cultures, many abused parents tragically abuse their children or cannot offer loving affection and healthy boundaries, training children to develop hurtful traits.

 How does this work in practice?

-A simple children's story illustrates how authorities impose and maintain racism and hatred, similar to major events currently happening in the news.
+A well-known children's story illustrates how authorities impose and maintain racism and hatred, not just in the past, but similar to major events happening in the news today.

-### Authorities Impose and Maintain Racism and Hatred
+### Authorities Impose and Maintain Racism and Hatred by Insisting We All Go Along With It

 Remember that old story "The Emperor's New Clothes"?